jmchuma/Clipbuffer/README.markdown

 ![Menu entry for links](https://dl.dropbox.com/u/5226030/Clipbuffer/linkMenu.png "Menu entry for links")

+Notice the _Add link to clipboard_ mennu?
 You should click on that to add URLs to the clipboard without overwriting previous content stored in it.
-Any questions?
+Questions?

 **Q:** Yes.
 What if I just want to copy one URL?
-**A:** Then you should use the _Copy URL_ functionality that comes with the browser.
+**A:** Then you should use the _Copy Link Address_ functionality that comes with the browser.

 **Q:** And if I already have stuff on the clipboard but I want a fresh start?
-**A:** Use the _Copy URL_ functionality to add the first URL.
+**A:** Use the _Copy Link Address_ functionality to add the first URL.
 After that just use the entry provided by the extension.

 **Q:** How do I clean the clipboard after usage?